ylando2/ds-binding/README.md

 ds-binding
 =========================

-I love the way the arc language destruction binding work.
+I love the way the arc language destructuring binding work.
 So I build one myself.
 I try two different approach.
 I thing that the more functional is faster.